chtoucas/Narvalo.NET/docs/developer.md

 ------------

 English is the default language.
 Localized resources are to be found in `Properties\Strings.resx`.
-Sometimes we provide resources in french too.
+Sometimes we provide resources in French too.

 **WARNING** If a project references two libraries with the same root namespace, eg Narvalo.XXX and Narvalo.YYY, and have access to their internals (a Xunit